ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

 Uncaught TypeError: Cannot read property 'address' of undefined
 ```

 As of February 2019, there is a [Stage 1 proposal](https://github.com/tc39/proposal-optional-chaining) that tries to combat this issue.
 The **optional chaining operator**.
-Depending on your preferred platform you may know it as _"safe navigation operator"_, _"null-conditional operator"_ or perhaps _"existential operator."_ I have even heard it being called the _"Elvis operator"._ But that only seems to be used among C# folks.
+Depending on your preferred platform you may know it as _"safe navigation operator"_, _"null-conditional operator"_ or perhaps _"existential operator."_ I have even heard it being called the _"Elvis operator"._ But that only seems to be used among C♯ folks.
 Here it goes:
 ```js
 ?.
 ```